-In order for eIDAS to succeed, member states would have to work towards creating a framework which ensures interoperability.
-Even though the regulation came into force in the EU on the 1st of July 2016 - post the Brexit referendum - it seems that British regulators are opting to continue moving forward with eIDAS as well.
-The Electronic Identification and Trust Services for Electronic Transactions Regulations 2016 were laid before the British parliament on the 1st of July 2016, and came into force on the 22nd of the same month.
-The Electronic Signatures Regulations 2002 have been revoked and replaced with these new set of regulations which are based on the eIDAS regulation.
+For eIDAS to succeed, member states would have to work toward creating a framework that ensures interoperability.
+Even though the regulation came into force in the EU on the 1st of July 2016 - post the Brexit referendum - it seems that British regulators are also opting to continue moving forward with eIDAS.
+The Electronic Identification and Trust Services for Electronic Transactions Regulations 2016 were laid before the British parliament on the 1st of July 2016 and came into force on the 22nd of the same month.
+The Electronic Signatures Regulations 2002 have been revoked and replaced with this new set of regulations which are based on the eIDAS regulation.

-A guide has also been prepared by the UK’s Department for Business, Energy and Industrial strategy which explains the changes affecting electronic signatures under the new eIDAS regulation.
-E-signatures, trust services and electronic identification are all covered under the new regulations and this should provide the necessary background needed to understand the intent and implications of the new regulations.
+The UK’s Department has also prepared a guide for Business, Energy, and Industrial Strategy, which explains the changes affecting electronic signatures under the new eIDAS regulation.
+E-signatures, trust services, and electronic identification are all covered under the new regulations.
+They should provide the necessary background to understand the new regulations' intent and implications.

 What’s in store for the future

 Although it is a good sign that the UK has sought to maintain uniformity on regulations regarding electronic identification and signatures, the future course could very well be different.
 Once the formal process of Brexit is complete, the UK would be well within its rights to review and amend the regulations.
-The question then is that would it want to make changes and what would happen then?
+The question then is, would it want to make changes, and what would happen then?

-The risk of any changes in the electronic signature and digital verification regulations in the UK diminishes as business in the country continue to align themselves with the existing common regulations.
-Any amendments in the future would only be sought if a significant rift grows between the paths that the EU regulators and the post Brexit UK regulators take.
-Even then, the new guidelines will most likely ensure a high degree of interoperability between the two independent systems.
-It might involve a slightly higher cost and some effort in order to implement these multiple systems, but it would still be better than what existed before eIDAS.
+The risk of changes in the UK's electronic signature and digital verification regulations diminishes as businesses in the country continue to align themselves with the existing common regulations.
+Any amendments in the future will only be sought if a significant rift grows between the paths that the EU regulators and the post-Brexit UK regulators take.
+Even then, the new guidelines will ensure high interoperability between the two independent systems.
+It might involve a slightly higher cost and some effort to implement these multiple systems, but it would still be better than what existed before eIDAS.

 References and Further Reading